Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.
+- This season, Aaron Gordon has made 6.3 shots per game, which accounts for 12.0% of his team's total makes.

+- He's knocked down 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.
+- Defensively, the Suns are sixth in the league, allowing 111.6 points per contest.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the league.

-- Allowing 23.4 assists per contest, the Suns are the third-ranked team in the league.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the league.

-- Looking at 3-pointers, the Suns have conceded 11.4 makes per contest, third in the league.
+- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Aaron Gordon vs. the Suns